TheThingsIndustries/lorawan-stack-docs/doc/content/cloud/addresses/_index.md

 </code>
 </p>

-However, the Identity Server APIs are only available in the `eu1` cluster:
+However, the Identity Server APIs (`/api/is/*`) are only available in the `eu1` cluster.
+This is because `eu1` is the central cluster where entity registrations are stored.

 <p>
 <code data-content="cluster-address">